MicrosoftDocs/biztalk-docs/his/core/application-integration-3270designer-1.md

 ms.topic: conceptual
 ms.date: "10/17/2023"

-#CustomerIntent: As a Programmer I need to use the 3270 Design Tool to design 3270 applications.
+#CustomerIntent: As a programmer, I need to design 3270 applications using the 3270 Design Tool.
 ---

 # Get started with the 3270 Design Tool